 You can pre-order the new Echo Dot now, but it will not be released until October 16.
 And, even then, it will only come in one color – sandstone.

 Day 1 Editions

-While Amazon announced several new devices that will be released by the end of the year, the company also introduced several Day 1 devices that will only be released to customers by invitation.
+While Amazon announced several new devices at its hardware event that will be released by the end of the year, the company also introduced several Day 1 devices that will only be released to customers by invitation.